-MAT122M • Precalculus
+MAT123M • Precalculus

 Mathematics topics required for MAT124M or for further study in the natural sciences.
 Equations and inequalities; graphs of functions and relations; polynomial, rational, exponential, logarithmic functions; trigonometric functions, identities, equations, and applications.
 Prerequisite: Two years of high school algebra; satisfactory score on the Bethel mathematics placement test.
+The placement exam must be taken at scheduled times during the term prior to enrollment in MAT123M.
 May not be taken for credit after achieving a C level or higher in a college-level calculus course.